Here we share faqs to answers you may need

 When we launched in 2005 I began to require our teams to create regular reports that would inform what is happening in the field.
 Then we started making that a requirement for every partner ministry as well.
 We started with one excel sheet and have moved to complex excel documents, and for the last four years, a data base that can create increasingly complex visualizations of progress in regions, countries, people groups, urban groups, and by religions.
 We are now tracking quarterly data on 424 people groups, plus 61 other urban or special affinity category.

 The Research Team

-To do this we have a fairly large Cityteam Research and Assessment Team including seven people including:
+To do this we have a fairly large Research and Reporting Team including 11 people including:

-- six regional data researchers, who themselves are DMM practitioners independently confirm data, but also cross-check information with region leadership teams.
+- 8 regional data researchers, who themselves are DMM practitioners independently confirm data, but also cross-check information with region leadership teams.
 These teams are typically trained in new technologies and methodologies every year.

 - a prominent, and highly respected African Research Director (Dr. Samuel Kabreab)

 - a Data Base Manager (Carolyn Cantwell),

 - plus Jerry Trousdale, who spends about half of his time shaping the Research initiatives.